How India's stand-up comedians are challenging authority | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The space for political satire is diminishing in India as authorities crack down on stand-up comedians for taking political swipes and speaking truth to power.
+Space for political satire is diminishing in India as authorities crack down on stand-up comedians who are taking political swipes and speaking truth to power.

 Comedian Vir Das' recent show drew sharp criticism and some even lodged police cases against the comic